 Shell Calls for Co-operation on New Fuels Research

 Shell: intensify research.
-File image/Pixabay.
+File Image / Pixabay.

 Wide-ranging research commissioned by oil major Shell on shipping's route to decarbonisation has revealed that "urgent effort" is required to reduce the industry's carbon footprint.